kak-tus/ruthie/README.md

 ### RUTHIE_SHARDS_COUNT

 Ami queues spreads along cluster by default Redis Cluster ability - shards.
-Every queue has RUTHIE_SHARDS_COUNT number of streams with same name, but with different shard number.
+Every queue has setuped number of streams with same name, but with different shard number.
 So different streams are placed at different Redis Cluster nodes.

 So bigger value get better spreading of queue along cluster.
 But huge value is not better idea - it got bigger memory usage.
 Normal value for cluster with 5 masters and 5 slaves - from 5 to 10.

 May be later will be added auto-sharding option to place queue on each Redis Cluster node.

-Shards count must have identical values in all producers and consumers.
+Shards count must have identical values in all producers and consumers of this queue.

 ```
 RUTHIE_SHARDS_COUNT=10